BrewhouseTeam/brewhouseteam.github.io/_posts/2014-10-24-big-data-with-elk-stack.md

 }
 {% endhighlight %}

-and run *logstash* to ensure that everything is wind up properly:
+and run *logstash* to ensure that everything is wound up properly:

 {% highlight ruby %}
 # $> logstash -f logstash.conf